nareal/frenchdata/cran-comments.md

 0 errors | 0 warnings | 1 note

-There was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Nelson Areal <nareal@gmail.com>'

 New submission

+Package was archived on CRAN

+CRAN repository db overrides:
+    corrected in time.
+  X-CRAN-Comment: Archived on 2021-08-04 as check problems were not